 It seems that we cannot switch on the television nowadays without seeing somebody who is or has been at the mercy of their mental health issues.
 Also, what seems to catch us more off guard is generally we see that the people we least expect are suffering more than we can ever imagine.

 Although there is more awareness on social media, film, and television, there is still stigma attached to mental health.
-We really need to find ways to make it so there is more than can be done for those that suffer.
+We really need to find ways to help those that suffer.

-Today, we are going to be looking at the power of hobbies and why finding one could be the perfect thing to help you out at the times when you struggle the most.
+Today, we are going to be looking at the power of hobbies.
+Finding one could be the perfect thing to help you out at the times when you struggle the most.

 Is Mental Health Becoming More Prominent?

-While it may seem that in today’s world, mental health issues are something that has happened in the last few years, this isn’t the case at all.
+While it sees that in today’s world, mental health issues are recent, this isn’t the case at all.

-We know that there’s still an obvious stigma attached, but we’ve been trying to shake this over the past few years, and the walls are slowly starting to fall.
-So mental health isn’t new, nowadays, people are encouraged to talk about things rather than bottle them up.
+We know that there’s still an obvious stigma attached.
+We’ve been trying to shake this over the past few years, and the walls are slowly starting to fall.
+Mental health isn’t new.
+Nowadays, people are encouraged to talk rather than bottle things up.

-The more people that open up about their mental health, the more solutions the modern world will be able to present.
+The more people are open about their mental health, the more solutions the modern world will be able to present.
 While we are going to suggest something very simple, you may find that things like hobbies can really help when you think that times are too tough to take.

 A Hobby Can Allow You To Hyperfocus